mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 Also, SwiftUI previews are supposed to be the amazing tool that allows us to play with our feature in isolation without booting up the simulator and navigating all the way to the thing we want to actually test.
 However, even it is not super helpful here.
 When running the preview we _still_ have to wait 10 seconds to pass before we get to see our confetti burst, which means we have completely destroyed the quick iterative cycle that Xcode previews promises us.
 Any tweak we may want to make to this feature incurs the cost of 10 seconds, which is not great.

-Now some of y’all may already be thinking about some potential workarounds.
-For example, if we wanted to iterate on just the _design_ of the confetti then we could pull out the `ForEach` with the `ConfettiView`s into its own view so that it can be previewed in isolation.
-And sure that would work, but also we are creating this extra view only to workaround an issue with using `Task.sleep`.
-Our feature doesn’t need that extra view.
-It just wants to show some confetti.
-So we are being forced to maintain extra code just to make it easier to work with, and all code is a liability in that it gives you new ways to get something wrong.

-So, I wouldn’t want to maintain an extra view just for that.
-Further, even that extra view doesn’t help with the first problem we had which is how the confetti view _integrates_ with the rest of the feature.
-In particular, we wanted to make sure it appears _over_ the countdown.
-One thing we could work around the timing problem at the integration level is to hard code the `countdown` variable to start at something smaller, like say 1 or even 0.
+One thing we could work around problem is to hard code the `countdown` variable to start at something smaller, like say 1 or even 0.

 However, we are setting real production values with test values just so that we can reasonably preview this feature.
 What if we forget to change it back to 10?
 Then the feature is completely busted.
 In general it is not a good idea to hack in little changes just to get your preview running.